cosmicwheels/jquery-checkradios/README.md

 ###Custom Icons

-The jquery.checkradios plugin supports all platforms that use class based font icons such as [Icomoon](http://www.icomoon.io) and [FontAwsome](http://fortawesome.github.io/Font-Awesome/)
+The jquery.checkradios plugin supports all platforms that use class based font icons such as [Icomoon](http://www.icomoon.io) and [FontAwesome](http://fortawesome.github.io/Font-Awesome/)

-####Using FontAwsome Font Icons
+####Using FontAwesome Font Icons

 #####CSS

-Include the css for FontAwsome using their CDN:
+Include the css for FontAwesome using their CDN:

 ```html